Code-Institute-Submissions/UCFD-Milestone-Project-10/README.md

         Hover.css:
         Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
         Google Fonts:
-        Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+        Google fonts were used to import the 'Exo' font into the style.css file which is used on all pages throughout the project.
         Font Awesome:
         Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
         jQuery: